 If we turn to culture for help, we find there is hardly a pan-Arabian culture we can identify.
 Digging deep in the sands looking for what the BBC calls high-brow, middle or even low-brow culture I find the desert is almost barren.
 Except for minor literary culture in Egypt and Lebanon, the binding Arab culture is Islam, but that had inadvertently imprisoned and stifled individual excellence in Art, Science and Humanities.
 The effect of which caused by anarchic and subjective morality coupled with a shift from reason to sentiments and passion.

 Further complications arise when, in Iraq for instance; colloquially, people distinguish the Bedouin from indigenous peasantry by name “Arab”; classifying and separating their ethnicity from the rest of Iraqi people.
 Perhaps then this suggests that speaking Arabic is not the criteria.
-Since speaker of Arabic or Semitic or a native of the Arabia (Where ever that is defined) is not enough a criteria.
+Since speaker of Arabic or Semitic or a native of Arabia (Where ever that is defined) is not enough a criteria.

 Yet we see The Arab League has under its wings the following countries: Algeria, Bahrain, Comoros, Djibouti, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, the Palestine Liberation Organization, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, the United Arab Emirates, and Yemen.
-They can not be serious so no wonder as an organisation hardly anyone takes it seriously more of a dysfunctional unrepresentative organisation that cracks under the mildest strain.
+They cannot be serious so no wonder as an organisation hardly anyone takes it seriously more of a dysfunctional unrepresentative organisation that cracks under the mildest strain.
 More than likely Arabism is what divides all these countries.

 Some Arab leaders defined an Arab in these words: "Whoever lives in our country, speaks our language, is brought up in our culture and takes pride in our glory is one of us."
 We may compare with this a definition from a well-qualified Western source, Professor Gibb of Oxford: "All those are Arabs for whom the central fact of history is the mission of Muhammad and the memory of the Arab Empire and who also cherish the Arabic tongue and its cultural heritage as their joint possession."
-Both definitions give the meaning both cultural and religious significance without getting into the “heart” of the word.
-Our search must now be both historical and linguistic so we can we arrive at the meaning of this elusive definition.
+Both definitions give the meaning of both cultural and religious significance without getting into the “heart” of the word.
+Our search must now be both historical and linguistic so we can arrive at the meaning of this elusive definition.
 We need to go back to biblical time and come forward.

 During the course of these centuries, the significance and meaning of the word have steadily changed with a standard usage completely lost.
 Some people think the etymology of the word has Semitic roots meaning “West” for individuals who come from west of the Euphrates River but I consider this to be highly improbable.
 By connecting it with the Hebrew word for dark or Steppe-land “Arabha” or “Erebh” meaning disorganised seems a more plausible proposition.
 “The association with nomadism is borne out by the fact that the Arabs themselves seem to have used the word at an early date to distinguish the Bedouin from the Arabic-speaking town and village dwellers and indeed continue to do so to some extent at the present day” The Arabs in History, by Bernard Lewis, In fact, the first account of Arabia and Arabs found in the tenth chapter of Genesis calling many tribes of the area as "Arab" Also “Arab” makes its appearance in an Assyrian inscription in 850 BC.
 From then on there is frequent reference to Aribi, Arabu and Urbi indicative of a nomadic and desert origin when giving Camels or tributes to their Assyrian lords.
 From the Syrian historical records, we deduct that these areas do not include the flourishing sedentary civilisation of south-western Arabia.
 The inhabitants in later books of the Old Testament would, however, identify them around 530 BC when the terms Arabaya begin to appear and later as commanders in Xerxes’ Persian army.